 I discovered Ayaan Hirsi Ali when I founded a Human Rights Club my sophomore year of high school.
 She became a strong female role model for me.
 When I began my sophomore year at the University of Illinois at Urbana-Champaign, I noticed that campuses across the nation were denying people the right to speak freely, especially on my campus.
 I wrote an op-ed for the school newspaper titled, “Free Speech Needs to Be Protected.”
 Julia O’Donnell, the campus coordinator for the AHA Foundation read my op-ed and contacted me about applying to be a Campus Fellow.
 I shouted for joy when I opened Julia’s email about the position and applied.
 I was so thankful to have this amazing opportunity.

-“The Critical Thinking Unit is helping me build a solid base for my future career and explore different areas of human rights while developing my critical thinking skills.”
+“The Critical Thinking Fellowship is helping me build a solid base for my future career and explore different areas of human rights while developing my critical thinking skills.”

 When I tell people on campus about my work for the AHA Foundation and Ayaan Hirsi Ali, I typically hear three answers: “Who’s that?,” “That’s so cool!,” and a response of anger that I am a Fellow, supporting someone like Ayaan Hirsi Ali who is vocally in support of religious reform.
 As an independent woman at a public university advocating for freedom of speech and thought, I am used to all of these reactions.